Tecknuovo/-Senior-Java-Developer-Insurtech-1691-/README.md

 # Project examples:

--Lots of greenfield development to be done with some interesting challenges around design of an event driven architecture.
+ -  Lots of greenfield development to be done with some interesting challenges around design of an event driven architecture.
--Helping the team achieve their goal of continuous delivery they are about 80% of the way there with just the hard bits left to deliver according to the CTO.
+ -  Helping the team achieve their goal of continuous delivery they are about 80% of the way there with just the hard bits left to deliver according to the CTO.
--The chance to do some full stack development work with a bit of JavaScript if you are interested in that aspect.
+ -  The chance to do some full stack development work with a bit of JavaScript if you are interested in that aspect.
--Working on problems at scale.
+  -  Working on problems at scale.

 # What experience is required?